Ontario Mills: Size

-The mall also has a large food court called "Market", formerly called "Big Food", with about 1,000 seats and tenants like Panda Express, Burger King, Chipotle Mexican Grill, Sbarro, Starbucks Coffee, and Cinnabon.
-Restaurants outside the food court include Rainforest Cafe, Market Broiler, and Blaze Pizza.

 History

-Ontario Mills opened to the public on November 14, 1996, across the highway from the site of the Ontario Motor Speedway (built on the site of the old speedway parking lot).
+Ontario Mills opened to the public on November 14, 1996, across Milliken Avenue from the site of the Ontario Motor Speedway (built on the site of the old speedway parking lot).
 Like all other Mills properties, it was first developed and once owned by the Mills Corporation.
 Ontario Mills is the first Mills landmark center to have the racetrack layout and themed neighborhoods.
 On December 13, 1996, AMC Ontario Mills 30 opened, making it the largest theatre in the world at the time.

 An IMAX-like UltraScreen theater and a California Welcome Center operated by the entrance near the food court until 2000, when it was replaced by the Ontario IMPROV comedy club, Market Broiler, and a Nike Factory Store.
 Ontario Mills was formerly home to a Vans Skate Park, which in early 2005 was closed and converted into Steve & Barry's.
 In 2009, Steve & Barry's and Virgin Megastore were closed due to their chains' liquidations.
 Sports Authority closed its 50111 sqft store in 2004 when the company merged with Gart Sports; Sports Authority then reopened in the mall next to the Nike Factory Store in 2012, but closed again in August 2016 due to Chapter 11 Bankruptcy of the company, leading to the liquidation of all stores; it is now occupied by Aki Home.
 The well-known Wolfgang Puck Cafe closed in early 2005 and was replaced by the Polo Ralph Lauren Factory Store.
 A Neiman Marcus Last Call opened in 2012 on the former Steve & Barry's, along with an expansion of the existing Forever 21 and Nordstrom Rack stores and a new renovated food court.
 Ontario Mills also had one of the few JCPenney 5 Star outlets in the country, but it closed after JCPenney liquidated them in 2013 and was replaced by Fashion Q in 2014.
 Bed Bath & Beyond moved its store out of the mall across the street into a new shopping center in 2015; Restoration Hardware opened an outlet store in the former Bed Bath & Beyond space in 2016, and an Ulta Beauty also opened that year at the mall.
 Neiman Marcus Last Call closed on December 31, 2016 and was replaced by the Skechers Factory Store.
 One of the former video game arcade tenants opened on July 20, 1997, GameWorks closed in July 2017 after 20 years in Ontario Mills and was replaced by the Under Armour Factory Store.
 On May 13, 2018 (Mother's Day), after opening the previous year, Toys R Us Outlet closed due to Chapter 11 Bankruptcy after the company announced they would be going out of business.